veltzer/pymultigit/doc/source/index.rst

-.. multigit documentation master file, created by sphinx-quickstart on Tue Nov 29 13:13:36 2016.
+.. pymultigit documentation master file, created by sphinx-quickstart on Tue Nov 29 13:13:36 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to multigit's documentation!
+Welcome to pymultigit's documentation!
 ====================================

 Contents: